What are Alaska's car insurance requirements?

 How much is car insurance in Alaska?

-In 2020, the average cost of a liability-only Progressive auto policy in Alaska was $131 per month.* Rates vary based on several factors, including the limits and coverages you choose, your driving history, and ZIP code.
+Rates for auto insurance vary based on several factors, including the limits and coverages you choose, your driving history, and ZIP code.
+Learn more about what goes into the cost of car insurance.

 What discounts can I earn to lower the cost of my car insurance?

-Progressive offers many different discounts to help you save, such as:
+Progressive offers many different discounts to help you save on Alaska auto insurance, such as:

 - Paid in full